Noise

 ## Noise from tablet components

-## **Noise from pen & tablet surface**
+## **Noise from pen and tablet surface**

 ---

-# Agent Instructions: Querying This Documentation
+## Querying This Documentation

 If you need additional information that is not directly available in this page, you can query the documentation dynamically by asking a question.

-Perform an HTTP GET request on the current page URL with the `ask` query parameter:
+Perform an HTTP GET request on the current page URL with the `ask` query parameter, and the optional `goal` query parameter:

 ```

-GET https://docs.sevenpens.com/drawtab/guides/ergonomics/noise.md?ask=<question>
+GET https://docs.sevenpens.com/drawtab/guides/ergonomics/noise.md?ask=<question>&goal=<endgoal>

 ```

-The question should be specific, self-contained, and written in natural language.
+`ask` is the immediate question: it should be specific, self-contained, and written in natural language.

 The response will contain a direct answer to the question and relevant excerpts and sources from the documentation.